James Gornall (racing driver)

-James 'Jiggy' Gornall (born 8 July 1984 in Nottingham) is a British racing driver, who has competed in the British Touring Car Championship, last for Bristol Street Motors with Excelr8 TradePriceCars.com in 2022.
+James "Jiggy" Gornall (born 8 July 1984 in Nottingham) is a British racing driver, who has competed in the British Touring Car Championship, last for Bristol Street Motors with Excelr8 TradePriceCars.com in 2022.
 He won the 2019 Mini Challenge UK, and the 2008 British GT Championship.

 Personal life

 James Gornall spent much of his early life in Peterborough, Cambridgeshire, and now resides near Bedford, Bedfordshire.
 He was educated at Arthur Mellows Village College and obtained a BA(Hons) from Oxford Brookes University in Business Management.

-James is a driver coach and holds an 'A' Grade ARDS instructor licence.
+Gornall is a driver coach and holds an 'A' Grade ARDS instructor licence.
 He was previously the Head of Sales & Marketing at Aero Tec Laboratories, Head of Motorsport at Ellis Clowes and Championship Coordinator at the MSV FIA Formula Two Championship.

 Racing career

-In 2019 James became a full Member of the British Racing Drivers' Club.
+In 2019 Gornall became a full Member of the British Racing Drivers' Club.

 Karting

-James began kart racing in 1995 in the Comer Cadet class.
+Gornall began kart racing in 1995 in the Comer Cadet class.
 In 1996 he moved into Formula Junior TKM, finishing 3rd in the 1999 Super One National Championship.
-In 2000 James moved into the Formula TKM Championship and in 2001 James won the Super One National Championship.
-For 2002 James stepped up to the Intercontinental A class, finishing 6th in the Super One National Championship and he also took part in the European Championship.
+In 2000 Gornall moved into the Formula TKM Championship and in 2001 Gornall won the Super One National Championship.
+For 2002 Gornall stepped up to the Intercontinental A class, finishing 6th in the Super One National Championship and he also took part in the European Championship.

-During his time at Oxford Brookes University, James was part of the British University Karting Championship Team.
-The team, James included, won the 2003–2004, 2004-2005 and 2005-2006 championships.
+During his time at Oxford Brookes University, Gornall was part of the British Universities Karting Championship team who won three consecutive championships from 2004 to 2006.

 BARC Formula Renault

-2003 was James's first season of car racing, stepping up to the BARC Formula Renault Championship with JA Motorsport in the Van Diemen RF98/99.
-James won the championship at his first attempt.
+2003 was Gornall's first season of car racing, stepping up to the BARC Formula Renault Championship with JA Motorsport in the Van Diemen RF98/99.
+Gornall won the championship at his first attempt.

 UK Formula Renault

-In 2004 James and the JA Motorsport team continued their relationship to enter the Formula Renault UK Championship which supported the British Touring Car Championship.
-Following the Croft race weekend James was forced to withdraw from the championship due to lack of funds.
+In 2004 Gornall and the JA Motorsport team continued their relationship to enter the Formula Renault UK Championship which supported the British Touring Car Championship.
+Following the Croft race weekend Gornall was forced to withdraw from the championship due to lack of funds.

 British GT

-James's first foray in British GT was the final round of the 2007 Championship with Team Trimite Brookspeed in the Dodge Viper Competition Coupe, partnering Italian Michelangelo Segatori.
+Gornall's first foray in British GT was the final round of the 2007 Championship with Team Trimite Brookspeed in the Dodge Viper Competition Coupe, partnering Italian Michelangelo Segatori.

-For 2008 James continued with Team Trimite Brookspeed, once again in the Dodge Viper Competition Coupe, partnering Jon Barnes.
-James and Jon won 4 races, stepping on the podium a total of 8 times on their way to winning the championship at the Brands Hatch event in July.
+For 2008 Gornall continued with Team Trimite Brookspeed, once again in the Dodge Viper Competition Coupe, partnering Jon Barnes.
+Gornall and Jon won 4 races, stepping on the podium a total of 8 times on their way to winning the championship at the Brands Hatch event in July.

 24hr Racing

-James was invited during 2008 to race with Beechdean Motorsport in their Aston Martin N24 at the Silverstone 24hrs.
-James was joined by Andrew Howard, Neil Cunningham and Jamie Smythe.
+Gornall was invited during 2008 to race with Beechdean Motorsport in their Aston Martin N24 at the Silverstone 24hrs.
+Gornall was joined by Andrew Howard, Neil Cunningham and Jamie Smythe.
 The team took 2nd place overall, winning class 2.

 BMW Compact Cup

-James competed in the BMW Compact cup from 2015–2017.
+Gornall competed in the BMW Compact cup from 2015–2017.
 He came 2nd in 2015 and won the title in 2016.